“Is SEO really worthwhile for my business, or is it just another expense?”

 - “Google’s algorithms keep changing.”
 Algorithm updates and evolving SEO practices can make SEO feel daunting.
 But a solid SEO strategy focuses on user intent and quality content, which remain effective regardless of updates.
 Partnering with experts who stay ahead of trends minimizes risks.

 - “I’ve tried SEO before, and it didn’t work.”
 Poor results often stem from outdated tactics, low-quality content, or misaligned strategies.
-A tailored, data-driven approach—focusing on high-intent keywords and technical SEO—delivers measurable outcomes.
+A tailored, data-driven approach—focusing on high-intent keyword targeting, conversion tracking gaps, and technical SEO—delivers measurable outcomes.

 - “How do I know I’m choosing the right agency?”
 Look for agencies with proven results, transparent reporting, and a focus on your business goals.
 At Straight North, we prioritize measurable ROI, offering regular reports and clear communication to ensure your investment delivers.

 So, what kind of ROI can you expect?
 It depends.
-Ecommerce businesses might aim for $3–$10 in revenue per organic session, while B2B companies often focus on lead quality and pipeline growth.
+Ecommerce businesses might aim for $3–$10 in revenue per organic session, while B2B companies may translate organic leads into qualified pipeline, expected close rate, gross margin, and customer lifetime value.

 The key is patience.
 SEO isn’t a slot machine—it’s more like planting a tree.
 With consistent effort and a smart strategy, the results can be transformative, but expecting overnight success will only lead to frustration.
 Your industry, budget, and current website health all play a role in how quickly you’ll see returns.